shadhini/AutoTestGen/README.md

 stages.

 - The prototype testing engine feature a user interface to input textual requirements or user stories.
-- `[not implemented yet]` The LLM would process the input and generate a structured test model, such as a UML diagram.
+- The LLM would process the input and generate a structured test model, such as a UML diagram.
-- `[not implemented yet]` Based on the test model, the LLM would generate test cases, test scripts, and test data automatically.
+- Based on the test model, the LLM would generate test cases, test scripts, and test data automatically.
 - `[not implemented yet]` The testing engine would then simulate user interactions with the software system, utilizing the LLM to execute the generated tests and validate the results.